Zhanglab-IOZ/Paralogous-Compensation/README.md

 ### Requirments
 R 3.6.3 or above is required.
-Pacakges including "dplyr", "reshape2", "ggplot2", "ggsignif", "gridExtra" and "ggbeeswarm" are needed.
+Pacakges including "dplyr", "reshape2", "gridExtra", "ggplot2", "ggsignif", "ggrepel" and "ggbeeswarm" are needed.
 Please install them first before running the scripts.

 ### Description
 datafiles/: Essential raw data for the analysis.<br />